EygonZhang/FX-BEMS/README.md

  2. Tangential induction factor (**a'**)

 ## 3. Tip Loss Factor Setting and Convergence Check
 The Prandtl tip loss function model yields a singularity solution at r = R (blade tip).
-In industrial applications, this result is often assumed to be a value between 0.25 and 0.5.
+In industrial applications, this result is often assumed to be between 0.25 and 0.5.
 However, this can lead to convergence issues.
 This section of the code independently calculates whether the engineer-specified F value produces a convergent result at the blade tip.
 If convergence fails, the induction factors may diverge (a → 1.000, a' → -1.000).
 **Note**: After running this section and selecting an appropriate F value, it is necessary to rerun the code from Section 2.

-For commercial cooperation of the full version codes or technical support, contact: industry@yourcompany.com
+For commercial cooperation of the full version codes or technical support, contact: linda.howe@ntu.edu.sg and clang@ntu.edu.sg

 **License**: Custom academic use (patent pending).
 Commercial applications require a license.

-**Citation**: If used in research, cite:
+**Citation**: If used in research, kindly cite it as:

 [1] Y. Zhang and N. Eddie Yin Kwee, “Fast XFoil-integrated Blade Element Momentum Solver (FX-BEMS)” Apr.
 07, 2025 Accessed: Jun.
 27, 2025.
 [Online].
 Available: https://github.com/EygonZhang/FX-BEMS (Patent Pending).